How many measles cases are there in the US?

 Elimination doesn’t mean zero new infections, and there were 85 reported measles cases in 2000.
 But that was 99.9% fewer than in 1958—five years before the vaccine’s release—when there were more than 763,000 reported cases.

 Since then, annual case numbers have remained low overall, though they vary from year to year.
-There was a post-elimination peak in 2019; the 1,274 reported cases were more than 15 times the total in 2000, but still a fraction of the infections before widespread vaccination.
 According to the Centers for Disease Control and Prevention (CDC), vaccination still plays a role in preventing the spread of measles.
-Of those with cases confirmed between January and July 8, 2025, 92% were either unvaccinated or had unknown vaccination status.
+Of those with cases confirmed in 2026 as of through February 14, 94% were either unvaccinated or had unknown vaccination status.

-So far, 700+ measles cases in 2025 have been in Texas, the most of any state
+So far, 500+ measles cases in 2026 have been in South Carolina, the most of any state

 Keep exploring